use-adapt/adapt/README.md

 $ git clone --recursive https://github.com/use-adapt/adapt.git
 ```

-You need the [Yarn](https://yarnpkg.com/) package manager to build the project.
-Once you
+Next, go to [Yarn](https://yarnpkg.com/) package manager and install it.
+(You'll need this on your computer to build the project.)

-have it installed,
+Also, do `curl https://raw.githubusercontent.com/facebookincubator/create-react-app/master/packages/react-scripts/.eslintrc > node_modules/react-scripts/.eslintrc` if this is a fresh machine.

+Then:

 ```
 $ cd adapt